Dstaikos/go-reloaded/docs/analysis.md

 • When the single letter **“a” (or “A”)** appears by itself and is followed by a vowel (**a, e, i, o, u**) or **h**, it should change to **“an” (or “An”)**.
 Example: `"There it was.
 A amazing rock!"` → `"There it was.
 An amazing rock!"`

+⚠️ Important:

+All commands must follow the exact format shown in the specifications.
+For example, (up, 2) is valid, but ( up,2 ) or (up , 2) will not be recognized as a command and will be treated as normal text.
+Any extra or misplaced spaces inside the parentheses will cause the modifier to be ignored.